-What is the difference between a project and a process?
+What Is the Difference Between a Project and a Process?

 The difference between a project and a process is how often you repeat it.
 Projects are one-off instances, whereas processes are regularly repeated.
 If a certain project template is repeated a few times over, it should then warrant process status.

 Another varying factor is the goals that are set.
 A project’s goal is for it to succeed.
 You want to get it over the finish line on time and within budget.
-Because projects are usually one-time endeavors, a lot of planning has to go into it and there is often a huge risk involved.
+Because projects are usually one-time endeavours, a lot of planning has to go into them and there is often a huge risk involved.
 Project teams spend their time ensuring the project gets delivered while minimizing the risks.

 In comparison, when undertaking a process, the focus is more on optimization.
 There is little to no risk involved in processes (after all, there’s a reason why it became a standardized process), which is why the main objective is usually to refine it.
 The more you work on something, the easier it is to fine-tune.
 There is always room for improvement when it comes to factors such as cost and time.

 As mentioned at the beginning of the article, projects and processes share commonalities.
 Perhaps the biggest is that they are both comprised of tasks that need to be achieved.
 The fact that both create and comprise of tasks is probably the main source of confusion for this topic.
 I get it, if you’re assigned a task, your aim is to simply get it done.
 Whether it’s part of a project or process doesn’t always affect what you personally have to do.

 You can also find projects and processes within each other.